epayco/epayco-node/README.md

     dues: "12",
     ip:"190.000.000.000", /*This is the client's IP, it is required */
     //Extra params: These params are optional and can be used by the commerce
+    use_default_card_customer: true,/*if the user wants to be charged with the card that the customer currently has as default = true*/
     extras: {
         extra1: "",
         extra2: "",